-Use code MAY10 to get 10% off your order for the month of May.
+Use code JUNESHIP to get free shipping for the month of June.

 Easy to use radar sensor for Robotics & Radar Vision.